arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 **Technical Reference**

-This is a list of articles that expand on the technologies explained on this lab:
+This is a list of articles that expand on the technologies explained in this lab:

 - [An Introduction to Service Bus Topics article on the AppFabrik Team Blog](http://aka.ms/Qfzy2g): provides an introduction to the publish/subscribe capabilities offered by Service Bus Topics.

-- [Service Bus Queues, Topics, and Subscriptions](http://aka.ms/Jed5rg): the new release of the Windows Azure Service Bus adds a set of cloud-based, message-oriented-middleware technologies including reliable message queuing and durable publish/subscribe messaging.
-These “brokered” messaging capabilities can be thought of as asynchronous, or decoupled messaging features that support publish-subscribe, temporal decoupling, and load balancing scenarios using the Service Bus messaging fabric.
+- [Service Bus Queues, Topics, and Subscriptions](http://aka.ms/Jed5rg): the new release of the Windows Azure Service Bus adds a set of cloud-based, message-oriented middleware technologies including reliable message queuing and durable publish/subscribe messaging.
+These “brokered” messaging capabilities can be thought of as asynchronous or decoupled messaging features that support publish/subscribe, temporal decoupling, and load balancing scenarios using the Service Bus messaging fabric.

 - [Partitioned Service Bus Queues and Topics](http://aka.ms/Sy2ssi): whereas a conventional queue or topic is handled by a single message broker and stored in one messaging store, a partitioned queue or topic is handled by multiple message brokers and stored in multiple messaging stores.
 This means that the overall throughput of a partitioned queue or topic is no longer limited by the performance of a single message broker or messaging store